Engee documentation

 display([["Направление луча"; "Ширина пучка"; "Отправная точка по Y"] [angles angles_hw_list y_positions_list]'] )

-After optimisation the optical system looks as follows:
+After optimization, the optical system looks like this:

 p = plot(); # Полотно для нанесения нескольких графиков